Note: The links below will

 rolled into the Vehicle Assembly Building's high bay 2 on the building's

 west side on Saturday, Aug.
-12.
+12. Read

 If you can't train for your space mission in zero-G here on Earth, what's

-- but is there a from a 1968 bomber crash?
+nuke" there from a 1968 bomber crash?

 12 August 2000 - Can you see the International Space Station from

-Latest Shuttle Status Report .
+Latest Shuttle Status Report here.
 NASA states:

 At Kennedy Space Center, Fla., preparations continue for the launch of